 Federal judge temporarily bars Texas from enforcing law that bans most abortions

-A federal judge in Texas on Wednesday temporarily barred Texas from enforcing the controversial abortion ban that bars the procedure as early as six weeks into pregnancy.
+A federal judge on Wednesday temporarily blocked Texas from enforcing the controversial abortion ban that bars the procedure as early as six weeks into pregnancy.

-Judge Robert L. Pitman granted a motion brought by the Department of Justice seeking a temporary restraining order as the constitutionality of the law is further litigated in the courts.
+Judge Robert L. Pitman has granted the Department of Justice's motion for a temporary restraining order as the constitutionality of the law is further litigated in the courts.

-"This Court will not sanction one more day of this offensive deprivation of such an important right," the order reads.
+"From the moment S.B.
+8 went into effect, women have been unlawfully prevented from exercising control over their lives in ways that are protected by the Constitution," the order reads.
+"That other courts may find a way to avoid this conclusion is theirs to decide; this Court will not sanction one more day of this offensive deprivation of such an important right."

-Pitman also denied the state's motion to dismiss the Justice Department's lawsuit challenging the law.
+Pitman has also denied the state's motion to dismiss the Justice Department's lawsuit challenging the law.

+In his scathing 113-page ruling, Pitman takes the constitutionality of the Texas law head-on, writing that it is "substantially likely" that courts will find that S.B.
+8 violates the Fourteenth Amendment.
+Citing multiple comments and testimonies from clinicians and patients alike, the judge ruled the law places an "undue burden" on women seeking abortion in Texas and thus violates their rights.

+"If this situation does not constitute an undue burden," as the State of Texas argues, "it is hard to imagine what would," Pitman added.

 Texas' abortion law, which went into effect in September, is among the nation's most restrictive.
 In addition to outlawing abortion once embryonic cardiac activity is detected, which can happen as early as six weeks into a pregnancy — before many women know they're pregnant — the measure allows private citizens to bring civil lawsuits against anyone who provides an abortion after that point or helps a woman access the procedure, such as a friend who drives a woman to obtain an abortion, or clinic staff.
 Those found in violation of the law are required to pay at least $10,000 to the person who successfully brought the suit.